Julita Fasseva - double bass

 After a career as a cellist, at the age of 18, she changes the cello for the double bass.

-Julita obtains the orchestral diploma at the 'Hochschule für Musik und Darstellende Kunst Frankfurt' in the double bass class of Prof. Günter Klaus.
+Before obtaining the orchestral diploma at the 'Hochschule für Musik und Darstellende Kunst Frankfurt' in the double bass class of Prof. Günter Klaus, she also studied in Weimar with Hans Dieter Koch and in Saarbrücken with Prof. Klaus Trumpf.

 She participates in masterclasses with Francesco Petraci, Thomas Martin, Heiner Braun, Marc Dorin, Boguslav Furtok, Waldemar Tamowski and Klaus Güttler.